placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 >In 1957, the white residents of Levittown, Pennsylvania, argued for their right to keep their town segregated.
 "As moral, religious and law-abiding citizens," the group wrote, "we feel that we are unprejudiced and undiscriminating in our wish to keep our community a closed community."
 This was the attempt to commit a shameful act while escaping all sanction, and I raise it to show you that there was no golden era when evildoers did their business and loudly proclaimed it as such (p.98).

-The way oppression influences this discussion is interesting to me.
-[Worth revisiting the feminist Kantian from Elise’s class.]
-I generally want to fall somewhere in the middle between Socrates and Sin.
-I am convinced that there is some kind of knowledge involved here: the knowledge that Coates describes as his "sense that this woman was pulling rank:"
+Yet I am convinced that there is some kind of knowledge involved here.
+Ignoring the role of intention in systematic racism seems just as problematic to ignore as insisting on it; to ignore the role of intention is, in a way, to accept the account of racism as a kind of natural phenomenon, where nobody can be held any more accountable than another, where lynchings are carried out by "persons unknown"--the account that turns an _outrageous_ act into a _tragic_ one.

 >I knew for instance, that she would not have pushed a black child out on my part of Flatbush, because she would be afraid there and would sense, if not know, that there would be a penalty for such an action (94).